Bone Spur Facts, Effects, and Possible Treatments

 In the heel, a bone spur may be produced due to excess pressure created by a person being overweight or by excessive, high impact exercise such as running.
 Heel spurs often have a hook-like appearance, as shown in the picture at the start of this article and in the video above.
 They often cause no problems, but like any bone spur if they press on a sensitive structure they may cause pain.

 When a bone spur forms on the sole of a foot, the area over the spur may thicken, forming a callus or a corn.
 One technique which may ease the discomfort in the foot is for the person to lose weight if he or she is overweight.
-Adding padding to a shoe so that the padding covers the area with the spur can also help, and so can wearing supportive footwear or shoe inserts.
-Other possible treatments are given below.
+Adding padding to a shoe so that the padding covers the area with the spur may also help, and so may wearing supportive footwear or shoe inserts.
+Other possible treatments are described below.

 A heel spur is sometimes associated with a condition known as plantar fasciitis.
 The plantar fascia is a long ligament that runs along the sole of the foot and connects the heel to the toes.
 If this ligament becomes inflamed and tight, it may pull on the heel and cause a bone spur to form on the bottom of the heel.
 The pain of plantar fasciitis generally comes from the ligament damage and not from the heel spur.

-The general treatments for a painful heel spur and for plantar fasciitis are often similar.
+The treatments for a painful heel spur and for plantar fasciitis are often similar.
 Rest, ice, anti-inflammatory medications, and foot and calf stretches may all be useful.
 The stretches should be prescribed or demonstrated by a doctor or other medical professional.
 Sometimes people with plantar fasciitis are advised to wear night splints to keep the plantar fascia stretched overnight.
+The splints shouldn't be worn unless they are recommended by a doctor.

 Bone Spurs on the Spine, Hip, and Knee